Google Student Ambassador Program

-The Google Student Ambassador Program was a global program that was aimed at active tertiary students from all academic backgrounds.
-It was an opportunity for students to act as liaisons between Google and their universities and also an opportunity for Google to contribute to the education of future leaders.
+The Google Student Ambassador Program is a global program that is aimed at active tertiary students from all academic backgrounds.
+It is an opportunity for students to act as liaisons between Google and their universities and also an opportunity for Google to contribute to the education of future leaders.
+The program selects campus leaders from the Bachelors and Masters levels for skill development collaboration opportunities.
+The program focuses on hosting technical events focusing on Gemini.

-History

-The program selected campus leaders from the Bachelors and Masters levels, it was an opportunity for these students to improve their soft skills, to develop their professional capabilities and to collaborate with other exciting and intelligent people across the continent.

-The program was discontinued in 2016, as Google argued that it was not as a result of impact but a need to address changing global educational needs.

 Purpose

 The program was developed to enforce Google's efforts in empowering students and to helping selected students make the best of Google's technologies and adequately prepare for their future careers.